Why newcomers should apply for a driver’s licence as soon as possible

 Links to more info on Province of Ontario website

-For more information on obtaining a driver’s licence in Ontario, see Getting Your Driver’s Licence and I Have a Driver’s Licence From Another Country.
+For more information on obtaining a driver’s licence in Ontario, see Getting Your Driver’s Licence, Exchange an out-of-province driver’s licence, and I Have a Driver’s Licence From Another Country.
 How Do I Get a Driver’s Licence in Ontario?